-Preikestolen also is known as the Pulpit Rock high above Lysefjorden, which is the southernmost fjord in Norway.
+Preikestolen also is known as the Pulpit Rock which lays 604m above Lysefjorden, which is the southernmost fjord in Norway.

-On the western coast of the country is one of the countries most famous landmarks and the most popular hike that Norway has to offer.
+On the western coast of Norway is one of the countries most famous landmarks, most popular tourist attraction and the most popular hike that Norway has to offer.

-And when you get to the edge is it easy to understand why some of the largest news agencies in the world like BBC, CNN & Lonely Planet has named it one of the world´s most amazing viewpoints.
+And when you get to the edge is it easy to understand why some of the largest news agencies in the world like BBC, CNN & Lonely Planet have all named it to be one of the world´s most amazing viewpoints.

 With the numbers of foreign tourist seen a rapidly increasing every year since 2004.